Breakthrough for women: Miami Marlins hire Kim Ng as GM - WHIZ News

 Jeter became baseball’s first Black CEO after his group bought the Marlins in 2017.
 He then hired Caroline O’Connor, who as senior vice president is one of the highest ranking women in professional sports.

-Ng, 51, becomes the fifth person to hold the Marlins’ top position in baseball operations and succeeds Michael Hill, who was not retained after the 2020 season.
+Ng, 51, is also a groundbreaking Asian American.
+She joins at the top ranks of her profession the San Francisco Giants’ president of baseball operations, Farhan Zaidi.
+She becomes the fifth person to hold the Marlins’ top position in baseball operations and succeeds Michael Hill, who was not retained after the 2020 season.

-The Marlins achieved surprising progress in Year 3 of Jeter’s rebuilding effort, reaching the playoffs for the first time since 2003 and sweeping the Chicago Cubs in the wild-card round.
-They were swept by the Atlanta Braves in the National League Division Series.

 A virtual news conference for Ng is planned for Monday.